Gas Attack: Plot

-Meanwhile, a neighbour of the Husseins, Hamaz Mohammed, suddenly deteriorates and despite attempts to revive him, dies from his illness.
+Meanwhile, a neighbour of the Husseins, Hamaz Mohammed, suddenly deteriorates and dies from his illness.
 This concerns the Kurdish community, who worry a similar fate awaits their affected members, and confuses the medical staff treating the asylum seekers, who order a postmortem and hold a meeting with the families of the asylum seekers to reassure them.
 Robina becomes suspicious about the circumstances of Hamaz's death and becomes convinced that the conditions in which the asylum seekers live is attributable to Hamaz's death.
 However, she is warned by her superior Bill Grigson (Laurie Ventry) to fall in with the official angle and that investigating her "wildcat" theories will be both fruitless and unhelpful to the situation.
 Despite this, she becomes determined to act when at the public meeting, Millbrook and other officials accidentally reveal that Hamaz died of an unknown infection and that it could be a serious viral pathogen such as TB, exacerbated by Robina mentioning TB which is picked up by the interpreter and disseminated to the community.

 Robina is convinced that the asylum seekers contracted TB by way of infectious animal ash being blown from an incinerator north of the high-rise flats the Kurdish live in.
 She attempts to break into the compound discreetly, but is caught by the security firm guarding the facility and removed.
 Grigson asks her to focus on her job of integrating asylum seekers and to allow the medical staff to treat the contagion without her interference, warning that the council will not tolerate repeated maverick actions.
 However, Robina ignores this and immediately returns to Broomyhill to interrogate Millbrook.

 Overnight, police and racial groups and protesters clash in heavy riots across the UK, particularly in the Glasgow area, and emergency services struggle to maintain order as the social unrest escalates.

 At Broomyhill, patients begin to make decisive recoveries and Millbrook begins to discharge the asylum seekers.
 However, she remains concerned at the unusual pathology and the death of Hamaz.
 While waiting for the postmortem results, she investigates possible causes of the illness experienced by the Kurdish.
 She eventually reaches an alarming conclusion; it is possible that Hamaz has been killed by anthrax bacteria.
 This is confirmed by the postmortem of Hamaz.
-Grigson learns of Robina's illegal activity in investigating the illness and warns that further scaremongering regarding the epidemic will result in her being sacked.
-More emails are sent to Glasgow Central, which fails to act despite the threats communicated to them in the email.